 The video below was a previous television interview featuring Dr. Newsom and his Glaucoma patient Debra Schrils.
 This is something everyone should see…

 South Tampa resident Debra Schrils suffered from a serious case of Glaucoma.
-The normal eye pressure is under 20 and Debra’s eye pressure was 55!
+For instance, normal eye pressure is under 20 and Debra’s eye pressure was 55!
 There was a very high risk for loss of vision.

-Her regular physician referred her to Dr. Newsom on New Year’s Eve 2 years ago.
+Her regular physician referred her to Dr. Newsom on New Year’s Eve.
 Naturally concerned about her elevated pressure, Dr. Newsom worked to first reduce the pressure using medications.
 Comfortable with the results, she went home for the evening and was asked to return on New Year’s Day, January 1st, to re-check the pressure.
 Debra’s eye pressure was stabilized using the medications.

-Two weeks later, Dr. Newsom was able to implement a laser corrective surgical procedure that reduced the pressure and permitted Debra’s life to return to normal, no longer in need of those many medications to control her eye pressure.
+Two weeks later, Dr. Newsom used a laser corrective surgical procedure that reduced the pressure and permitted Debra’s life to return to normal without the need of many medications to control her eye pressure.

 The Right Test for Glaucoma

-- IOP Intraocular pressure.
+- IOP or Intraocular Pressure.
 Increased pressure in the eye is usually present in patients who develop glaucoma, though high pressure alone does not cause glaucoma.

 - Gonioscopy will typically be performed on the first visit to Newsom Eye, or soon thereafter.
 This technique examines the location on the eye where fluid drains out.
 Many glaucoma patients do not have normal anatomy at this location, and Gonioscopy can be a key to successful treatment.

-- HRT or Optical Coherence Tomorography (OCT) are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve.
-This not only analyzes against a database for disease, but also stores the findings for future reference with the patient to detect even the slightest progression of the disease.
+- HRT or Optical Coherence Tomorography (OCT) is the modern technology that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve.
+This not only analyzes against a database for the disease but also stores the findings for future reference with the patient to detect even the slightest progression of the disease.

-- ERG – measures how well the retina is working.
-An ERG useful in evaluating both inherited (hereditary) and acquired disorders and helps determining whether surgery is necessary.
+- ERG measures how well the retina is working.
+An ERG useful in evaluating both inherited (hereditary) and acquired disorders and helps to determine whether surgery is necessary.

 Glaucoma Treatment Options

-Newsom Eye offers more than one treatment of Glaucoma including conventional daily eye drops, observation and diagnostics.
-In addition, Newsom Eye offers a safe and effective laser treatment that is covered by most medical insurance policies.
-Laser trabelculoplasty or SLT is performed is more effective at lowering the pressure inside the eye.
-This advanced laser treatment can keep a patient off expensive medication and has virtually no side effects.
-See below for a video on the SLT procedure and more information about the treatments available at Newsom Eye.
+Our Newsom Eye team offers more than one treatment of Glaucoma including conventional daily eye drops, observation, and diagnostics.
+In addition, we offer a safe and effective laser treatment that is covered by most medical insurance policies.
+Laser trabelculoplasty or SLT is an advanced laser treatment that is more effective at lowering the pressure inside the eye and can keep a patient off expensive medication with virtually no side effects.
+Please see the video below on the SLT procedure as well as more information about the treatments available at Newsom Eye.